 The Shift Towards Asynchronous Employee Communications

-Before the pandemic, most employees were depending on synchronous communication and real-time collaboration with their colleagues.
+Before the pandemic, most employees depended on synchronous communication and real-time collaboration with their colleagues.
 Today, however, this is not the case anymore.

-A survey from 2020 showed that 70% of Americans were working from home at some point since the start of the outbreak.
+A survey from Pex Research showed that 70% of Americans were working from home at some point since the start of the outbreak.

 Since then, many employers have learned that this transition wasn’t so hard for employees, and some have even seen significant increases in their employees’ engagement and productivity at work.

 Hence, more flexible working environments are here to stay.
-To make them work, however, employers need to reconsider their employee communications strategies, embrace asynchronous communications, and ensure necessary technologies for their workers.
+To make them work, however, employers need to reconsider their employee communication strategies, embrace asynchronous communications, and ensure necessary technologies for their workers.

 The shift towards asynchronous employee communications is forcing employers to adopt new best practices in order to keep employees well informed, eliminate organizational and cross-departmental silos, improve employee experience, and reduce information overload as much as possible.